-Constructed response: A type of assessment task that requires students to produce their own answer rather than selecting from a given list (e.g., multiple choice).
-On the 2011 NAEP Writing Framework, the method of constructed response is the completion of written composition.
+Constructed response: A type of assessment task that requires students to produce their own answer rather than selecting from a given list (for example, multiple choice).
+On the 2017 NAEP Writing Framework, the method of constructed response is the completion of written composition.

-Conventions: Commonly accepted rules and guidelines for formal written language concerning grammar and usage, as well as mechanics (e.g., punctuation, capitalization, and spelling).
+Conventions: Commonly accepted rules and guidelines for formal written language concerning grammar and usage, as well as mechanics (for example, punctuation, capitalization, and spelling).